 Thinking of a one week getaway from Vancouver in the summer?
 If so then consider an Alaska Cruise.
 These cruises offer stunning west coast scenery, opportunities to view wildlife, and numerous excursions to enjoy.
 Having done this round-trip cruise on three separate occasions, I will share some highlights and tips for making the most of this vacation.

 Let’s start with the two lesser visited ports…Sitka and Icy Strait Point/Hoonah

-Sitka was settled by the Tlingit First Nation people over 10,000 years ago.
+Sitka was settled by the Tlingit indigenous peoples over 10,000 years ago.
 Each clan had its own fishing area and they built many villages along the Alaska coastline.
-Russian explorers discovered Sitka in 1799, and after numerous skirmishes with the Tlingit people, they would finally establish a major trading post here.
+Russian explorers discovered Sitka in 1799, and after numerous battles with the Tlingit peoples, they would finally establish a major trading post here.

 The Tlingit culture and artwork…